- The accounting profession can play a significant role in achieving both climate change mitigation and adaptation

 - Chartered Accountants Australia and New Zealand signs a call to action in response to climate change

-- It includes eight actions for accountants and accounting bodies
+- It includes seven actions for accountants and accounting bodies

 Thirteen accounting bodies representing 2.5 million accountants globally, including Chartered Accountants Australia and New Zealand, have supported a call to action in response to climate change.